Fumi Kaneko talks about dancing the Sugar Plum Fairy here.

 Clara, a young girl on the verge of adolescence, is given a nutcracker doll by the mysterious Herr Drosselmeyer, and come midnight true magic happens.

 Act II is set in the Kingdom of the Sweets where Clara and her nutcracker, returned to his human form as Drosselmeyer’s nephew Hans-Peter following a fierce battle with an army of giant mice, enjoy and take part in a series of divertissements, before we reach the culmination of the ballet, the Grand Pas de Deux for the Sugar Plum Fairy and her Prince.

-Sarah Lamb as Sugar Plum Fairy, Steven McRae as her Prince in The Royal Ballet, The Nutcracker © ROH 2017.
+Yasmine Naghdi as Sugar Plum Fairy, Matthew Ball as her Prince in The Nutcracker, The Royal Ballet © ROH 2017.
 Photo: Karolina Kuras

 Guidance: Suitable for all, but bear in mind that two-and-a-half hours may prove too much for the attention span of younger children.

 |What||The Royal Ballet, The Nutcracker review|

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|

 06 Dec 22 – 14 Jan 23, 19:30 Matinees available, consult website Dur: 2 hours 30 mins inc one interval